milliondollarscript/milliondollarscript/readme.txt

 * Fix erasing blocks only erasing the first block when size is larger than 1.
 * Fix multiple grids not working properly in advanced pixel selection method.
 * Remove Admin option "Output processed images to:".
+* Allow title attributes on anchor tags and alt attributes on img tags in the sanitizer.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.